FRC1257/team-website-new/README.md

 # Getting Started with the New 1257 Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project also uses vite.

 ## Available Scripts